-"Especially in documentary storytelling about loss (e.g. of senses, independence etc) or illness, and especially if the main editorial decision-maker is the person actually having the personal experience of illness or disability, ensure they're not the only person on the team with that experience.
+"Especially in documentary storytelling about loss (e.g. of senses, independence etc.) or illness, and especially if the main editorial decision-maker is the person actually having the personal experience of illness or disability, ensure they're not the only person on the team with that experience.
 This individual does not magically know all about the nuance of D/deaf and disabled lives, and can't be solely responsible for that representation.
 It's an unfair assumption from the rest of the team, puts unhelpful pressure on them, and frequently results in a film that can only engage with a tragedy narrative, and is harmful to and rejected by D/deaf and disabled audiences." - Producer/Director

 "If you're going to bring on board people with lived experience of your film subject, think about what the impact of working with you might be for them on a personal level.
-This applies to any marginalised community.
+This applies to any marginalized community.
 For disabled people, confronting non-disabled people's ableism and assumptions, even when in a positive and collaborative environment, can be very affecting.
-Offering mental health resources, like those provided by Film In Mind, can turn a potentially painful process into a professional and supportive experience." - Producer & Director
+Offering mental health resources, like those provided by British Company Film In Mind (recent convenors of mental health workshops at the International Documentary Association's Getting Real conference), can turn a potentially painful process into a professional and supportive experience." - Producer & Director